-DESCRIPTION: Tropical cyclones are a major risk factor for Vanuatu, but not impacted by climate change, and also not a geo-hazard, so technically not part of this analysis.
+DESCRIPTION: Tropical cyclones are a major risk factor for Vanuatu, but neither changing from climate change, nor a geo-hazard, so technically not part of this analysis.
 Nevertheless, data on cyclones has been collected during this assessment, and is presented here.

 The image shows the track-density of storms (weighed with the wind speeds) in the area around Vanuatu.
 The highest track density is west of Vanuatu.
-The cyclone-eyes seem to avoid the land areas, but as cyclones extend quite a bit from their eye, this does not mean that the impacts would be lower on Vanuatu than in the surrounding area.
+The cyclone-eyes seem to avoid the land areas, but as cyclones extend quite a bit from their eye, this does not mean that the impacts would be lower on Vanuatu then around.